shortsalecrisp/zillow_short_sale_bot/README.md

 * `DISABLE_APIFY_SCHEDULER=true`

+## Follow-up scheduling

+Follow-up passes run during configured work hours.
+They now skip weekends by default to avoid contacting agents on Saturday or Sunday.
+To include weekends, explicitly opt in by setting the environment variable:

+* `FOLLOWUP_INCLUDE_WEEKENDS=true`

 ## RapidAPI Zillow data

 The bot fetches listing details from the RapidAPI Zillow data source.
 Set your credentials via the environment: